merovex-archival/merovex.github.io/_posts/2011-08-05-when-friends-take-a-turn-for-the-worse.markdown

   license: under CC BY 2.0
   caption: Friends at Sunset
 layout: post
-title: "When Friends Take a Turn for the Worse"
+title: When Friends Take a Turn for the Worse
 created_at: 2011-08-05 14:54
 modified_at: 2011-08-05 14:54
 published_at: 2011-08-05 14:54